fykou/fykou/README.md

 <br/>

 My name is Alex!
-I'm a full-stack developer working for Sopra Steria!
+I'm a full-stack developer working for Sopra Steria Norway!

-- Looking for projects to collaborate!
-- Ask me anything, I'm happy to help!
+Ask me anything, I'm happy to help!

 ## **Languages and tools that I use**